okx/okexchain-docs/docs/dex-trades/dex-trades-guide-cli.md

  "timestamp": "1554273977"
 }
 ```

 ## More

-For a practical guide on how to trade on okexchain , click [okexchaincli](../resources/okexchaincli.html).
+For more details on how to use OKExChain client, click [okexchaincli](../resources/okexchaincli.html).